Israel–Kosovo relations: History

 In June 2011, Lieberman said that Kosovo's independence is a "sensitive issue" and that Israel may recognize Kosovo after other countries like Greece and Spain accept it.

 In 2011, Serbia voted to recognize Palestine as UNESCO's 195th member, against Israel's wishes.
 Belgrade declared that it would not have opposed a resolution recognizing Palestinian sovereignty, had one come before the UN General Assembly.

 On 4 September 2020, the State of Israel and the Republic of Kosovo agreed to establish formal diplomatic relations.
 The document signed by Kosovo stated that it and Israel will recognize each other.
 Some media reports suggested that Israel's recognition of Kosovo was not yet in effect and would be formally declared "in the coming weeks".
-However on 21 September the ambassador of Israel to Serbia, Yahel Vilan, confirmed that Israel had in fact actually recognized Kosovo on 4 September 2020 saying "There is no doubt whether Israel will recognize Kosovo or not, because Israel already recognized Kosovo on 4 September".
+However, on 21 September the ambassador of Israel to Serbia, Yahel Vilan, confirmed that Israel had in fact actually recognized Kosovo on 4 September 2020 saying "There is no doubt whether Israel will recognize Kosovo or not, because Israel already recognized Kosovo on 4 September".
 In addition, Prime Minister Benjamin Netanyahu mentioned that "Kosovo will be the first country with a Muslim majority to open an embassy in Jerusalem".
-Israel and Kosovo established formal diplomatic relations on February 1, 2021.
-On 14 March 2021, Kosovo opened its embassy in downtown West Jerusalem, although without a ceremony marking the event due to Covid-19 restrictions in Israel.
-Kosovo became the first Muslim-majority territory to recognise Jerusalem as Israel’s capital.
+Israel and Kosovo established formal diplomatic relations on 1 February 2021.
+On 14 March 2021, Kosovo opened its embassy in downtown West Jerusalem, although without a ceremony marking the event due to COVID-19 restrictions in Israel.
+Kosovo became the first Muslim-majority territory to recognise Jerusalem as Israel's capital.

+On 18 June 2024, the State of Israel and the Republic of Kosovo agreed to grant visa-free travel between each other's countries and stays of unspecified length to their citizens.
+Kosovar Foreign Minister Donika Gërvalla-Schwarz called the signing of the agreement "a new chapter in promoting our country" in how it would strengthen their economic and educational development, and anticipated future joint activities and programs with Israel.